nots1dd/inLimbo/src/network/NETWORK.md

 The above forms a baseline security and safety of your connection with the FTP server, it may not be the most secure nor the ideal process to go about securing a FTP server, but it works.

+If it is not obvious enough, the default password is `password`.

+> [!NOTE]
+>
+> **TO CHANGE YOUR PASSWORD**:
+>
+> It is simple enough actually, follow these steps:
+>
+> 1. Change salt if you want to, upon choosing give it in your `config.toml` file **AND** your client.cpp code!
+> 2. Get a password of your choosing and concatenate salt and password (salt + password -> in this order)
+> 3. Get its SHA256 hash of the concatenated string (can go to an [online alternative](https://emn178.github.io/online-tools/sha256.html)) or just use openssl or other binaries to find its hash
+> 4. Put the hash in `config.toml` under password_hash field
+>
+> You are all done!
+>

+Currently *SALT* and *USERNAME* are hardcoded and tedious to change, but this will change in the future

 ## Goal

 The goal of this server is to easily transfer your local songs directory from your PC to phone without a hassle